 As I quickly scrambled to raise the money to put towards the school my overall driving force was not just the school, but the opportunity to travel abroad.
 I was excited about being a part of something greater while experiencing a culture that was foreign to me.
 Everything happened so quickly – the raising the money in just a few short weeks, getting my travel inoculations, reading about the history of Nicaragua, getting things in order at the office so that they could fair without me for a week, and the usual to-do’s that life was throwing at me that I didn’t stop to really think about what it was we were really doing.

 Post surviving the long journey to Nicaragua via El Salvador, the questions for our trek guide Danielle were more about what our itinerary was, who we were traveling with, and so on.
 We waited for a few of the folks that arrived a day early to spend time exploring the country.
 The two Fathers and their daughters joined by a friend of one of the girls had stayed at the Hilton a couple nights before and visited the volcano that day.
 We were awaiting the arrival of two of the girls from Basha that were primary in raising money for the school, and were expected to sync up with the rest of the group upon their arrival.
-I have to admit that the thought of spending more time in the country did cross my mind, but as Rob and I discussed, we were there to serve a purpose, and that purpose was to build a school.
+I have to admit that the thought of spending more time in the country did cross my mind, but as my Husband and I discussed, we were there to serve a purpose, and that purpose was to build a school.

 |The community welcomed us with open arms and gratitude|